 We have been taking a deep dive into some of the issues that the kinetic leaders that Anh and Khalid talked about are confronting—including how to improve the relationship between the tech and the finance functions:

 Khalid: We did an exercise where we said, how would you describe your current tech leaders and what would be the ideal state?
 As you can imagine, there were a lot of interesting choice words being used.
 Out of the 25 or so people that were in the room, two or three had a positive word as a current state for how they viewed tech in general.

 You can hear that conversation and more by searching for Insights In Depth: Tech Trends 2020 on your favorite podcast app.

 Thanks for listening and have a great day.

 This podcast is produced by Deloitte.
 The podcast provides general information only and is not intended to constitute advice or services of any kind.
 For additional information about Deloitte, go to Deloitte.com/about.

-CIOs lead unique and complex lives—operating at the intersection of business and IT to deliver value to their organizations.
+CIOs lead unique and complex lives—operating at the intersection of business and IT to deliver value to their organisations.
 To help CIOs manage these challenges and issues, Deloitte has created the CIO Program.
-The program provides distinctive offerings to support the CIO career life cycle through leadership development programs, immersive lab experiences, insight on provocative topics, and career transition support to complement the technology services and solutions we provide to our clients.
+The programme provides distinctive offerings to support the CIO career life cycle through leadership development programmes, immersive lab experiences, insight on provocative topics and career transition support to complement the technology services and solutions we provide to our clients.